-- Operating revenues increased by \$34.7 million to \$473.8 million or 7.9%, primarily due to the rate increase of 5.5%. - Operating expenses increased by \$2.1 million to \$356.0 million or 0.6% due to increase in personnel, utilities and rent, chemicals and supplies, and water purchase expenses offset by a decrease in PILOT and right-of-way fee.
+- Operating revenues increased by \$34.7 million to \$473.8 million or 7.9%, primarily due to a 5.5% rate increase on retail water and wastewater charges. - Operating expenses increased by \$2.1 million to \$356.0 million or 0.6% due to increase in personnel, utilities and rent, chemicals and supplies, and water purchase expenses offset by a decrease in PILOT and right-of-way fee.